DizNicolasAmor/recetas-bizarras/README.md

 - https://diznicolasamor.github.io/recetas-bizarras/
 - https://codepen.io/DizNicolasAmor/full/ZXRMzP

-The user can play a Dungeon Crawler Game.
+The user see, add edit and delete recipes.

 This project is a challenge posed by FreeCodeCamp.
 Be free to use it and change it.